 Our New Zealand itinerary features incredible vistas in some of the country’s most breathtaking national parks.
 You will enjoy hiking the South Island’s West Coast with local guides and will spend your nights in comfortable lodge and cabin accommodations.
 Day trips include hiking and biking along glacial lakes and old-growth rainforests, kayaking in spectacular lagoons, and exploring alpine highlands.
 Visit golden beaches, bird sanctuaries, hidden waterfalls, and the Cloud Piercer, Aoraki/Mount Cook, the highest mountain in New Zealand.
 Your journey along coastal and inland trails offers an incredible variety of environments and activities.

 Sample ItineraryExpand All Fields

 The tour begins after breakfast in Christchurch which is also known as the Garden City.
-After a trip orientation from your guide you will head across the Canterbury Plains towards the Southern Alps which form the backbone of the South Island.
+After a trip orientation from your guide, you will head across the Canterbury Plains towards the Southern Alps which form the backbone of the South Island.
 Drive through Arthur’s Pass National Park stopping for a short hike before continuing along this engineering marvel of a road as it descends from the alpine zone into the rainforests of West Coast region.
-From here, we follow the coastal highway to Paparoa National park and the village of Punakaiki, visiting the Pancake Rocks.
+From here, we follow the coastal highway to Paparoa National Park and the village of Punakaiki, visiting the Pancake Rocks.
 These 30 million-year-old limestone rocks have formed into what look like immense layers of pancakes.
 When the tide is high, or the weather rough, water surges into caverns below the rocks and squirts through mighty blowholes, bearing a great resemblance to natural geysers.
 Stay in a lodge perfectly situated for enjoying this wild and unspoiled piece of Paparoa coastline.
-Dine at the local tavern.
-(Lunch included)
+(Lunch & Dinner included)

 Day 2: Spend the day exploring Paproa National Park and the wild West Coast beaches.

 Day 3: Visit the quaint town of Hokitika and mountain bike along the West Coast Cycle Trail.

 Day 4: Kayak across Okarito Lagoon and hike along the beaches of the Tasman Sea.

-Day 5: View Franz Josef glacier and visit the South Westland World Heritage Area and make your way to Queenstown.
+Day 5: View Franz Josef glacier and visit the South Westland World Heritage Area while making your way to Queenstown.